SaraBriki/SaraBriki/README.md

 ### <div align="center">Hello</div>

-- My name is Sara Briki (I'm sure you can tell by now), and I am a 5<sup>th</sup> year software engineering student at the National Institute of Applied Sciences and Technology.
+- My name is Sara Briki (I'm sure you can tell by now), and I am a software engineer freshy graduated from the National Institute of Applied Sciences and Technology (INSAT).

 - My GitHub profile does lack some organization.
 I'll make it tidier once I finish this piece of code...